ochoa-jessica/Mushroom_Classification/README.md

 ## Two-Dimensional Plot : Pie Chart with two Subplots
 ![Mushroom Population By Edibility Pie Chart](Images/newplot-2.png)
 <p>Do the proportion of mushrooms belonging to either population differ between edible and poisonous mushrooms?</p>
 <p>Well the above question can be answered using two pie charts subplots, where each subplot corresponds to either edible or poisonous class.
-And yes, indeed, the proportions differ significantly between poisonous and edible mushrooms! <i>Almost 3 qurters of all poisonous mushrooms live</i> in populartions describes <i>as numerous</i>.
+And yes, indeed, the proportions differ significantly between poisonous and edible mushrooms! <i>Almost three qurters of all poisonous mushrooms live</i> in populations described <i>as numerous</i>.
 On the other hand, only about <i>10% of edible mushrooms</i> are <i>counted</i> to the <i>numerous</i> sector.
-Furthermore, <i>all solitary mushrooms are edible<i>.</p>
+Furthermore, <i>all solitary mushrooms are edible</i>.</p>

 ## Three-Dimensional Plot : Bar Chart
 ![Mushroom Cap Shape & Gill Size](Images/newplot-4.png)